Accessibility Communications Consultant, British Columbia

 If you have questions…

-You may still have some questions before deciding to contact me.
+I appreciate you may still have some questions before deciding to contact me.
 Here are some of the most common questions I get asked, along with my responses so you can make an informed choice.

 • While every project is different, there are some core elements you can expect to experience when working with me.